waal70/home-infra/README.md

 * Follows https://pve.proxmox.com/wiki/Install_Proxmox_VE_on_Debian_12_Bookworm to install pve over the standard Debian install
 * Also sets root user password for initial login into web-interfaceset

+## Role-pxe-prep:
+* Overwrites the MBR on the /dev/sda.
+This will prompt a PXE-based boot next restart.
+* Set "-e pve_reset=true" on the command-line

 ## Role samba-ad-dc:
 * Follows https://waal70blog.wordpress.com/2017/05/01/raspberry-pi-as-a-domain-controller/ for provisioning of a domain
 * Follows https://waal70blog.wordpress.com/2017/12/03/joining-a-secondary-raspberry-pi-to-your-domain/ for additional domain controllers